diem/dip/dips/dip-14.md

 ### Add New Variants to `TransactionAuthenticator`

 We have added two new variants to `TransactionAuthenticator` to differentiate single-agent and multi-agent transaction scheme.
 In the single-agent scheme, sender is the only signer and sender’s signature is verified against the `RawTransaction`.
 While in the multi-agent scheme, the sender and all the secondary signers have to sign over `RawTransactionWithData::MultiAgent{ raw_txn, secondary_signer_addresses }`, to make sure that all parties agree to transact with each other.

+`Ed25519` and `MultiEd25519` are signature schemes of a single account so we have moved them to a new enum `AccountAuthenticator`(see the previous section).
+They are kept in `TransactionAuthenticator` for backwards compatibility.

 ```